Primewest Property Income Fund

-*Primewest Management Ltd ABN 63 091 415 833 (Primewest Management or Trustee) is the Responsible Entity of Primewest Property Income Fund ARSN 645 597 404 (Fund).
-Before making an investment in relation to the Fund, it is important you read the Information Memorandum (IM) dated 26 November 2020.
-The IM is issued by Primewest Management and is available from www.primewest.biz/propertyincomefund or by calling (08) 9321 7133.
-Applications for units in the Fund can only be made on the application form accompanying the IM.
+*Primewest Management Ltd ABN 63 091 415 833 (Primewest Management) is the responsible entity of the Primewest Property Income Fund ARSN 645 597 404 (Fund).
+Before making an investment in relation to the Fund, it is important you read the Product Disclosure Statement (PDS) dated 5 February 2021.
+The PDS is issued by Primewest Management and is available from www.primewest.biz/propertyincomefund or by calling (08) 9321 7133.
+Applications for units in the Fund can only be made on the application form accompanying the PDS.

 If you acquire units in the Fund, then Primewest Management and its related parties may receive fees from the Fund.
-Those fees are disclosed in the IM.
+Those fees are disclosed in the PDS.

 Units in the Fund are issued at a unit price determined in accordance with Primewest Management’s unit pricing policy (Policy).
 The Policy has been prepared in accordance with the Australian Securities and Investments Commission (ASIC) and the Australian Prudential Regulation Authority (APRA) Unit Pricing: Guide to Good Practice.

-You can apply via https://investor.automic.com.au/#/w/PPIF (recommended) or alternatively, you can apply using the Application Form contained in the IM and post to Automic Group, Level 5, 126 Phillip Street Sydney NSW 2000.
+You can apply via https://investor.automic.com.au/#/w/PPIF (recommended) or alternatively, you can apply using the application form contained in the PDS and post to Automic Group, Level 5, 126 Phillip Street Sydney NSW 2000.

 2 How do I access the Investor Website (https://investor.automic.com.au/#/home)